Orders & Separation Agreements

 If you are unmarried, or in a marriage or civil partnership, but not ready to divorce/dissolve your civil partnership, you may wish to enter into a Separation Agreement.
 A Separation Agreement will set out the terms of your settlement and can cover issues of property, money and maintenance.

 Both of you will need to be legally advised separately.
 You will also have to disclose fully all your financial affairs to each other.
 Details of the assets will usually be scheduled as part of the agreement.

-Once this has the Court’s approval it is completely binding unless there is something fundamentally wrong with it (such as one of you hid the existence of a major asset).
-It may subsequently be varied with regard to levels of maintenance when circumstances change in the future but the provisions with regard to property and lump sums may not be revisited.
+Once this has the Court’s approval, it is completely binding unless there is something fundamentally wrong with it (such as one of you hid the existence of a valuable asset).
+It may subsequently be varied with regard to levels of maintenance when circumstances change in the future, but the provisions with regard to property and lump sums and pension shares may not be revisited.

 A summary of outcome is not legally binding.
 You are supposed to take legal advice and have it converted into a Separation Agreement or Consent Order (see above).

 Usually, if all issues have been addressed at mediation, then it should be relatively easy to have your proposals converted into a binding legal document.
 That is one of the main advantages of mediation